-Most resistance welding leaves a "footprint" or surface mark that is created by the electrode.
-The amount of heat generated in the part determines the size and shape of the final weld mark.
-Unfortunately, the weld mark does not indicate the size and depth of the fusion weld or "nugget" at the interface between both parts being welded.
+Resistance welding leaves a "footprint" or surface mark that is created by the electrode.
+The amount of heat generated in the part and at the interface between the part and electrode tip determines the size and shape of the final weld mark.